 Go-to premium tires include the Continental ExtremeContact DWS06, in which the three letters stand for “Dry, Wet, Snow”.
 This tire is supposed to be one of the best all-season examples available, with incredible wet weather performance.
 There is technology in the rubber that minimizes hydroplaning and maximizes traction when there is standing water on the roads.
 The softer sidewalls ensure there is excellent ride comfort, and dry cornering is up there too.
 The DWS isn’t the most inexpensive tire found on the market, but they’re well suited to luxury vehicles and more specifically the lifestyles of those living in rainier parts of the country.

-Alternately, a value-oriented all-season tire is the General AltiMAX RT43, available now at most tire retailers.
-This tire, subjectively, offers 75% the performance of the Continental ExtremeContact DWS at 60% of the price.
-It offers commendable dry weather grip, adequate traction in all conditions, and is very quiet on the road.
-Soft sidewalls mean they aren’t ideal for performance junkies, but for the vast majority of Canadians, this is a great set of three-season rubber.
+Alternately, a value-oriented all-season tire is the Sailun Inspire, available now at most tire retailers.
+This tire, subjectively, offers at least 90% the performance of the Continental ExtremeContact DWS at 60% of the price.
+It offers excellent dry weather grip, adequate traction in all conditions, and is very quiet on the road.
+For the vast majority of Canadians, this is a great set of three-season rubber.
+It also comes with a competitive 5 year or 120,000km warranty which rivals the best in the market.
+We plan to put this tire to the test over the next season and see whether or not it lives up to Sailun’s claims.

 Those who operate high performance vehicles may opt for a summer-only tire, which may have their limitations for everyday use, but that tradeoff is made in favour of high-speed and track day performance.
 Summer tires have higher speed ratings than all-season rubber, including better agility and sharper cornering ability.
 They also help stop the vehicle faster, and allow for more induced oversteer and understeer when commanded.
 Summer tires have less grooving, which means wet weather performance will be inferior to an all-season.
 If it needs to be said, operating a summer tire in snow or ice conditions is extremely dangerous and should not be done.